lalithsagarJ/HackerCMATRIXExtension/README.md

 ## Installation

-1. Clone the repository or download the project files.
+1. Clone the repository
-2. Open `index.html` in any modern web browser to see the effect.
+2. Open Chrome and navigate to chrome://extensions/
+3. Enable Developer mode (top-right corner)
+4. Click Load unpacked and select the folder where you saved the extension (cloned path of this repository)
+5. The extension will load, and you can toggle it on/off to see the changes
+6. Enjoy the cool `cmatrix` effect

 ---